alexander-digett/digett/src/pages/insights/become-google-adwords-stalker-remarketing.md

 title: 'Become a Google Adwords Stalker with Remarketing'
 templateKey: blog-post
 date: 2011-07-21T15:09:07.000Z
+category:
-category: Market Targeting, Marketing, Strategy
+  -Market Targeting, Marketing, Strategy
 alias: become-google-adwords-stalker-remarketing
 summary: >
  Google has added another layer of complexity innovation to Adwords with a service called Remarketing, which allows you to automatically follow up with those who have previously visited your site.